Sleepy-Panda/Feesh/README.md

 - **/feeshSetTrackerDrops** — Initialize drop history (Titanoboa Shed, Tiki Mask, Radioactive Vial, Treasure Dye).

 Also, each overlay has individual commands to reset or pause.

+## Troubleshooting

+### Items from sacks do not go into profit tracker

+Make sure that Personal -> Chat Feedback -> Sack Notifications SB setting is enabled.

+If you do not see [Sacks] +N items chat message, it means one of other mods hides it, making Feesh unable to access picked up items.
+You need to find and disable this setting.
+If you want messages to be hidden, you might try to use SkyHanni's "Sack change hider" instead.

+### Sea creatures caught do not appear in the trackers

+Please check if one of other mods modifies sea creature catch message in the chat.
+For example, SkyHanni's "Shorten catch messages" or "Compact double hook" changes message format making Feesh unable to know which sea creature was caught.

+Instead, you can enable "Compact sea creature catch messages" in Feesh, which will be compatible with other functionality.

 ## Contacts